sergueik/springboot_study/basic-ucd/README.md

   uc-replicated-codestation-1.0-SNAPSHOT.jar
   uc-uDeployRestClient-1.0-SNAPSHOT.jar
 ```

 and may be useful to follow best practices instead of re-inventing a wrapper around __UrbanCode Deploy Rest client__.
+Note: UrbanCode Deploy Rest client is not published to Maven repository -
+`https://mvnrepository.com/search?q=uDeployRestClient` will return nothing, so one has to build it oneself.

 The dependencies have never been published into Maven central, so to have them locally
 Download and extract  the hpi from `https://www.urbancode.com/uc-downloads/plugins/ibmucd/jenkins-ud-plugin/`: